chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

-## Before we continue, I would like to hear from your expectations and experiences
+## Before we start...

+I’d like to learn a bit about your expectations and experience.

-* What do you expect to gain from this tutorial today?
+* What do you hope to gain from this tutorial?
-* What brings you to ISWC 2025?
-What are you currently working on?
+* What brings you to ISWC 2025, and what are you currently working on?
-* What’s your experience with semantic modeling?
+* What is your experience with semantic modeling?
-* What challenges have you faced so far?
+* What challenges have you encountered so far?

-To better understand your expectations and level of experience, I invite you to join a short interactive Mentimeter survey.
+To better align this session with your needs, please join a short interactive Mentimeter poll.

 **How to**